-The king did not sleep that night.
-When he drowsed, his mind deluded him: gave him the far cry of a horn, a great olifant, blown with the desperation of a dying man.
+deluded him: gave him the far cry of a horn, a great olifant, blown with the desperation of a dying man.
 Roland was dead.
 He knew it.
 Dead in battle; dead by treachery.
 He rose before dawn.
-His army slept; he silenced the trumpeter who would have roused them.
-"Let them sleep," he said.
+His army slept; he silenced the trumpeter who The king did not sleep that night.
+When he drowsed, his mind "Let them sleep," he said.
 "We go nowhere until the baggage comes."
 When his horse came, others came with it.
 The Greek and the Persian, again and perpetually; Ganelon; a company of his guardsmen.
 He greeted them with a nod.
 They were all, like the king, armed as if to fight.
-It was odd to see the Byzantine in mail, carrying a sword.
-Charles had not known that he owned either.
+It was odd to see the Byzantine in mail, carrying known that he owned either.